 anvi-summarize -c contigs-db \ -p profile-db \ -o MY_SUMMARY \ -C collection

-When running on a profile database, you also have options to
+When running on a profile database, you also have options to:

 anvi-summarize -g genomes-storage-db \ -p pan-db \ -C collection

 You can also use the flag --quick-summary to get a less comprehensive summary with a much shorter processing time.
+For profile-db summaries it skips several heavier computations; for pan-db summaries it omits sequences and annotation text from the gene clusters file; for pan-graph-db summaries it omits sequences from GENESxSYNGCs.txt.

 Edit this file to update this information.